avventoapps/Telefyna-App/README.md

 ______

 ## Installation
-* Download the [APK from here](https://github.com/avventoapps/avvento/releases/latest/download/telefyna.apk) and install it, grant the app Storage permission and relaod it if necessary
+* Download the [APK from here](https://github.com/avventoapps/avvento/releases/latest/download/telefyna.apk) and install it, grant the app Storage permission and reload it if necessary

 ## Configurations
 * Use `config.json` to create your own configurations, [here is a sample](https://github.com/avventoapps/Telefyna/blob/master/config.json), add it to either `sdcard` if existing /device drive in a folder called `telefyna`